 For example, if a baby is in posterior position (their back lined up against your back) then the mother may feel intense back pain on top of normal labour pains, which adds to their account of what labour feels like.

 Some women may have done Calmbirth or Hypnobirth classes and deal really well with the contractions, reporting feeling minimal pain.
 On the other hand, some women feel all sorts of things in labour – nauseous, hot, (and!) cold, tired, aching legs, pubic pain, cramps, all of the above… well, you get the picture!!!

 Also adding to feelings of a painful labour is the fact that a woman may have laboured on her back, which is a more painful (and dysfunctional) way to labour – or she may have been been induced.
-So before you buy into the endless horror stories that come flying your way as soon as you announce that you’re pregnant, remember that there are so many variations of labour and labour environments, and women have different levels of birth education, preparation, fitness/health, birth support (partner, family, doula etc), carers with certain philosophies (which may sadly dictate the course of her birth) as well as her and her partner’s perceptions of pain and what that means in labour.
+So before you buy into the endless horror stories that come flying your way as soon as you announce that you’re pregnant, remember that there are so many variations of labour and labour environments, and women have different levels of birth education, preparation, fitness/health, birth support (partner, family, doula etc), carers with certain philosophies (which may sadly dictate the course of her birth), family of origin stories, as well as her and her partner’s perceptions of pain and what that means in labour.

 Fear also increases the amount of pain we feel.
 How?
 Fear causes tension, tension causes pain.
 It’s important to be as loose and relaxed as you can be in labour, being tight and tense in your muscles intensifies everything else.